getodk/web-forms/README.md

 Enketo is critical infrastructure for a number of organizations and used in many different ways.
 As its maintainer, we found deeper changes to be challenging because they often led to regressions, many times in functionality that we don't use ourselves.
 We hope that the narrower scope of ODK Web Forms (in particular, no transformation step and no standalone service) will allow us to iterate quickly and align more closely with Collect while allowing organizations that have built infrastructure around Enketo to continue using it as they prefer.

-### What will happen to [Enketo](https://github.com/enketo/enketo/)?

-We are committed to continuing its maintenance through the end of 2024.
-We are actively seeking new maintainers and will offer some transitional support.

 ### Why not build a web frontend around [JavaRosa](https://github.com/getodk/javarosa/)?

 After many years of maintaining JavaRosa and a few maintaining Enketo, we have learned a lot about how we'd like to structure an ODK XForms engine to isolate concerns and reduce the risk of regressions.
 We believe a fresh start will give us an opportunity to build strong patterns that will allow for a faster development pace with fewer bugs and performance issues.